 Summertime brings a great opportunity to build more than just a few memories within your child.
 With the insights gained from the research on positive psychology, we know that children will benefit in many ways from an optimistic outlook toward their life.
 In last week’s article, I covered some of the findings that argue for investing heavily in building optimism.

 Today, we will go over your game plan; the ‘what to do’ part of building optimism.
-Like most of these discussions, this is not something you just do for a few days, and expect results.
+As for most of these discussions, this is not something you just do for a few days and expect results.
 It’s something that requires your consistent investment over time.
 But it’s worth it when you see the results.

 1. Be attentive to positive emotions…when they are happening.

 This is truly where the magic begins.
-Be more present, more engaged and more attentive to your children WHILE they are experiencing a positive, happy moment.
-Keep a daily intention to invest almost exclusively in moments where happiness, joy and laughter is happening.
+Be more present, more engaged, and more attentive to your children WHILE they are experiencing a positive, happy moment.
+Keep a daily intention to invest almost exclusively in moments where happiness, joy, and laughter are happening.

 Notice the smile with a smile.
 Giggle with a giggle.
 Be playful when they are playful.
 Touch your son on the shoulder when having fun.
 Give “the good stuff” more of your attention and energy.

 This is NOT about more words; it’s about more action in the moments of pleasantness and happiness.
 Again, nothing melodramatic or verbose, or a lecture on happiness.
 Simply acknowledge with your positive attention the moments of happiness and joy in your home.
 Be subtle, yet authentic with your attention.

 One more pointer: Don’t give your attention to moments when your kids are frowning, complaining, or bickering with each other.
 Let it go.
 It’s critical to give little to these moments you ‘don’t want while patiently waiting for the moments you ‘do want.’

 2. Ask curious questions to expand upon moments of joy and pleasure.